jerostax/Node-React_Emaily_App/README.md

 app.listen(5000);
 ```

 Here we require express in a const express that we pass into another const app and we create a route handler with app.get().
-We also configure the app ton run on the port 5000
+We also configure the app to run on the port 5000

 ## 2 - Heroku deployment <a name="heroku"></a>